Teyxos/scss-library/README.md

 # Info

-This is just a project I'm working on and a guide on how to make a class-based CSS Library I will update this README with some infomation and example in some time
+This is just a project I'm working on and a guide on how to make a class-based CSS Library I will update this README with some information and example in some time

 # How to start

-## First of all you need a SASS Compiler
+## First you need a SASS Compiler

 I use a node package but there is more.
 For install it run: